Non-Abelian chiral spin liquid on spin-1 kagome lattice: truncation of an exact Hamiltonian and numerical optimization: Results: truncated CFT Hamiltonian

 \section{Results: truncated CFT Hamiltonian}

-As far as we know, no exact parent Hamiltonian was proposed for the states \eqref{eq:modelstate} on the torus.
-Some approximate short-range parent Hamiltonians, which can be easily defined in the toroidal geometry, were proposed for triangular \cite{greiter2009nonabelian} and square \cite{glasser2015exact, chen2018nonabelian} lattices.

-In this work, we focus on the kagome lattice.
-We use a systematic approach to determine an approximate parent Hamiltonian for state \eqref{eq:modelstate}.
+We now look for an approximate parent Hamiltonian for the states \eqref{eq:modelstate} on the kagome lattice.
 Let us again start by looking at a planar system (i.e. with open boundary conditions).
-According to \cite{glasser2015exact}, the exact parent Hamiltonian for the bosonic lattice Moore-Read state for spins-1 is given by
+Refs.\ \cite{nielsen2011quantum,greiter2014parent,glasser2015exact} proposed the following planar Hamiltonian,

 where $\Lambda_j^{a}$ is an operator annihilating the lattice Moore-Read state,